aymanrafif/Data-Engineer-Portfolio/README.md

 If you are interested in discussing data-driven insights, problem-solving, or anything related to data science, feel free to reach out to me (aymanrafif00@gmail.com).

-In this repositories, you can see all my Data Engineering Projects.
+In this repository, you can see all my Data Engineering Projects.